adacountymilitia/website/_pages/equipment.md

 Beyond the essentials above, we suggest that every recruit consider the following, as budget permits:

-#### MURS capable handheld radio
+#### MURS-capable Handheld Radio

 Many members of our unit are licensed HAM radio operators.
 We use simplex frequencies for communicating in the field.
-If you are not yet licensed, we suggest that you start with an inexpensive, MURS capable radio.
+If you are not yet licensed, we suggest that you start with an inexpensive, MURS-capable radio.
 These are NOT the "walkie-talkies" that you can purchase at local hardware or sporting good stores (although anything is better than nothing).
 They are relatively inexpensive and work for close-range communications.

 #### Sidearm

 While a sidearm is not required, many prefer to have a back-up weapon.
-Much like the rifle, a common calibur is suggested, and most opt for `9MM` or `.45acp`.
+Much like the rifle, a common caliber is suggested, and most opt for `9MM` or `.45acp`.
 Invest in a good holster that can be attached to your other gear, and a minimum of 3 extra magazines.

-#### Load bearing Equipment (LBE)
+#### Load Bearing Equipment (LBE)

 This is a harness, vest or belt that is used to carry your gear.
 You're not going to be very effective if you have to train with 6 magazines, a radio and your IFAK shoved in your pockets.